luky1971/SurvivalShouter/Readme.md

 ## Technology

-This game uses the speech recognition library pocketsphinx, which is a part of CMU Sphinx. `splistener` is the C++ plugin that manages the pocketsphinx backend and allows Unity to access the recognized speech data.
-The C# scripts that have been added for this version of the game are found in Assets/Scripts/Shouting.
+This game uses the speech recognition library `pocketsphinx`, which is a part of `CMU Sphinx`. `splistener` is the C++ plugin that manages the pocketsphinx backend and allows Unity to access the recognized speech data.
+The C# scripts that have been added for this version of the game are found in `Assets/Scripts/Shouting`.
 For more technical details, see the file `specs.pdf`.

 ## Acknowledgments